-- 1.3.1 to promote and prioritise the safety, protection and wellbeing of children and vulnerable adults - 1.3.2 to provide assurance to parents, guardians and other parties that CEG takes reasonable steps to manage risks and keep children and vulnerable adults safe - 1.3.3 to ensure that all employees and students understand their roles and responsibilities in respect of safeguarding and Prevent.
-This includes all employees, agency tutors, volunteers, contractors and consultants - 1.3.4 to provide CEG employees with relevant information, training and support in order to make informed responses to child protection and Prevent issues - 1.3.5 to ensure that CEG practises safe recruitment procedures, including suitability checks for work with children and vulnerable adults.
-This should be read in conjunction with the CEG Recruitment Policy which can be found in the Help Centre

-- 1.3.6 to provide robust systems and procedures that are followed by all employees in the event of any allegations or suspected abuse, whether the harm has taken place on CEG premises or not - 1.3.7 to know that accessible support services are available for students and staff.
+- 1.3.1 to promote and prioritise the safety, protection and welfare of children and adults at risk - 1.3.2 to provide assurance to parents, guardians and other parties that CEG takes reasonable steps to manage risks and keep children and adults at risk safe - 1.3.3 to ensure that all employees and students understand their roles and responsibilities in respect of safeguarding and Prevent.
+This includes all employees, agency tutors, volunteers, contractors and consultants - 1.3.4 to provide CEG employees with relevant information, training and support in order to make informed responses to child protection and Prevent issues - 1.3.5 to enable the early identification and prompt and appropriate management of allegations and low-level concerns - 1.3.6 to ensure that CEG practises safe recruitment procedures, including background checks for work with children and adults at risk.
+This should be read in conjunction with the CEG Recruitment Policy which can be found in the Help Centre - 1.3.7 to provide robust systems and procedures that are followed by all employees in the event of any allegations or suspected abuse, whether the harm has taken place on CEG premises or not - 1.3.8 to know that accessible support services are available for students and staff.